 Restricted to the cool, wet rainforests of southern Chile and Argentina, this pointy-nosed little frog resembles a leaf on the forest floor, which provides camouflage against its predators.
 Being a largely terrestrial species, the female lays her eggs directly onto the ground, which is moist enough for them to survive.
 After that, her job is done; it is the male who stands guard over the developing eggs.
 Around two to three weeks later, tiny tadpoles can be seen moving around inside them.
 At this point, the male leans forward, stares intently at the eggs for a short while – and then he appears to eat them.

 But this is not a case of a hungry father deciding to gorge on his own offspring.
 In reality, the male takes the eggs into his vocal sac, which extends halfway down his underside, for safekeeping.
 Normally used to amplify his calls to attract females, this vocal sac now doubles as a nursery.
-The eggs hatch a few days later and the tadpoles feed off their egg yolk, along with a special secretion produced by the wall of the vocal sac, for up to 70 days.
-Finally, once the tadpoles have transformed into tiny froglets, their father gives a particularly large, gaping yawn and, in a series of convulsive movements, seems to vomit up his own young.
+The eggs hatch a few days later and the tadpoles feed off their egg yolk, along with a special secretion produced by the wall of the vocal sac.
+Finally, after around 70 days, once the tadpoles have transformed into tiny froglets, their father gives a particularly large, gaping yawn and, in a series of convulsive movements, seems to vomit up his own young.

 These frogs, like so many others around the world, are under threat from a type of primitive waterborne fungus called Batrachochytrium.
 Chytrid fungus, as it is often called, infects the skin of amphibians, and since many amphibians partially or even wholly breathe through their skin, this disease can prevent the absorption of oxygen and essential electrolytes.
 Eventually, it can lead to cardiac arrest.
-Around a third of all frog species are currently threatened due to the chytrid fungus, and many species have already disappeared completely.
+Around a third of all frog species are currently threatened due to the chytrid fungus, and many species have already disappeared completely (find out more here).

 If mouth-brooding (or, I suppose, vocal sac brooding, to be more accurate) sounds weird enough, how about a frog that broods its offspring inside its stomach?
 Sadly, such a frog no longer exists because it is now extinct, but we’ll still be looking at this bizarre amphibian next time, in a special Freaky Frogs/Lost Forever crossover!